How People Get Hurt by Staying Connected

 Smartphone and computer technology has completely turned the world around, providing help in all areas of life from scheduling work to planning the kids’ meals.

 However, these devices are distracting people like never before, and many are suffering consequences and even danger because of the distraction.

 In one study on college students, 97 percent of students admitted to using cell phones during class.
 Their reasons are less than academic too, using the phones to text, check their email, or scroll through social media.
 Many don’t even understand how this distraction has affected their grades.

 Even further, drivers are still using cell phones while driving, despite tightening laws and warnings from cell phone companies.
-According to the National Safety Council, cell phone usage caused over 25 percent of car accidents in 2014.
+According to the National Safety Council, cell phone usage caused over 25 percent of car accidents.

 At the same time, pedestrians also face danger if they are walking while distracted by a device.
 Over 50 percent of adults who use cell phones have walked into someone or something because they were distracted.
 Depending on what people are walking into, they could be risking their lives.
 Some pedestrians have been seriously injured or worse while focusing on a phone call or text.